EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         the archive dir is empty.
 The retained block log files should not be
                                         manipulated by users.
+  --blocks-retained-dir arg (="")       the location of the blocks retained
+                                        directory (absolute path or relative to
+                                        blocks dir).
+If the value is empty, it is set to the value of blocks dir.
   --protocol-features-dir arg (="protocol_features")
                                         the location of the protocol_features
                                         directory (absolute path or relative to